DNMC2513/Nontechies_Introduction_to_Python/README.md

 ## __`OUTLINE`__:
 1. OVERVIEW
 2. PREP FOR CODING:
-- a: How to install Python and how to start to code.
+- a: Inputs in Python
-- b: Recommended_editor_JupyterLab
+- b: Working with Strings
+- c: Python calculator - Working with bool and numerical data
 3. BASIC:
 - a.
 Working with Objects
 - b.
 Control Flow: Loop